lisovin/scalejs/scalejs-docs/src/documents/autocomplete.html.md

 ### Persistent Queries

-An observable bound to the paramtater ```userInput``` will expose the user's query to the viewmodel in real time, and cause this query to persist between searches in each select2 box.
+An observable bound to the paramtater ```queryText``` will expose the user's query to the viewmodel in real time, and cause this query to persist between searches in each select2 box.

 ### Observable Output